-Hungary: PKN Orlen Poland wants to take over MOL’s share in INA Oil industry company25.
-December 2014. / SEE Energy News
+Hungary: PKN Orlen Poland wants to take over MOL’s share in INA Oil industry company, SEE Energy News

 Polish oil company PKN Orlen (Polski Koncern Noftowy) is interested in buying MOL’s share in INA Oil industry of Croatia which is majority owned by Hungarian MOL energy company.